-spaces of freedom in early modern feminist thought
+intimate liberties: spaces of freedom and refusal in feminist thought

 'Intimate Liberties' traces the theme of refusal in contemporary feminism to its early modern predecessors.
 The project unearths the ways in which proto-feminist thinkers in the seventeenth century defined the principles and practices of liberty and how they understood the relationship between liberty and resistance.
 It focuses on the relationship between liberty and resistance and how, for most of the figures whose works I examine, to claim their liberty is simultaneously an act of refusal - a refusal of social expectations, of norms, and of the law.
 Ultimately, ‘Intimate Liberties’ brings its analysis to bear on modern debates about the nature of freedom and what it means to be free to refuse.
 With an archive of materials that is several centuries old, the project is nonetheless motivated by twenty-first century concerns about bodily autonomy, freedom, and resistance.

 The project possesses three goals.
 First, I aim to expand the scope of liberty as it is conventionally understood in early modern thought by attending to voices often excluded from the public sphere.
 Second, I am particularly interested in the ways in which physical space shapes, and is in turn conditioned by, different understandings of liberty and subjectivity, and what Henri Lefebvre calls “the social production of space.”
 In so doing, I explore the ways in which freedom has functioned not only an abstract principle but as a lived experience pursued by those ostensibly excluded from its enjoyment.
 Third, I aim to reimagine freedom as the experience of one’s ethical orientation toward the world and other persons, rather than a status enshrined in law.